-A pardon serves to release a person from the entire punishment prescribed for an offense and from any and all continued consequences resulting from a conviction.
+A pardon serves to release a person from the entire punishment prescribed for an offense and from any continued consequences resulting from a conviction.
+A pardon is one of several clemency options available to the governor.
 Ohio law expressly states that a pardon “relieves the person to whom it is granted of all disabilities arising out of the conviction or convictions from which it is granted.”
-Ohio Revised Code Section 2967.04.
-Pardons are granted by the Governor after a person submits what is called an “application for clemency.”
+[Ohio Revised Code Section 2967.04] Pardons are granted by the Governor after a person submits what is called an “application for clemency.”
 Only Ohio convictions are eligible for a pardon in Ohio.

-Anyone who has been convicted of a crime in Ohio can submit an application for clemency through the traditional process.
-To learn more, please visit drc.ohio.gov/clemency.
+Anyone who has been convicted of a crime in Ohio can apply for clemency through the traditional process.
+To learn more about different forms of clemency and the traditional clemency process, please visit drc.ohio.gov/clemency.

 A pardon can benefit you in these and other important ways:

 - it may help you get a job,

 - it restores your ability to serve as a juror,

 - it restores your ability to hold public office,

 - it restores your ability to legally possess a firearm,